After shootings, Michigan State to restrict building access

 “The actions we are outlining today position us on a path to reclaim our sense of safety that was so violently taken away from our community,” President Teresa Woodruff said.
 “These steps will provide more robust security on campus while better preparing our community to respond in these unfortunate situations.”

-A gunman shot eight students after 8 p.m. on Feb.
+A gunman shot eight students after 8 p.m.
+Feb.
 13. Two students were killed at an academic building, Berkey Hall, while another was slain at the MSU Union, a gathering place for students and the public.
 Both remain closed.

 The shooter, Anthony McRae, 43, later killed himself away from campus, police said.